SOME IMMIGRANTS IN THE EIGHTEENTH CENTURY TO SOUTH CAROLINA TOWNSHIPS

 INABINET - See First Families of Orangeburg, Inabinet.

 JEFFCOAT - Jacob Jeffcoat first appeared in South Carolina as a member of the King's Army in Oct.
 1759, on payroll of Capt.
 Musgrove, under Col. Chevilette.
 He and 21 others deserted on an expedition to Fort Pierce.
-Later received a land grand of 300a. on Fork Creek, a branch of Lynches Creek, near John Reynolds land in Pond Branch area.
+Later received a land grand of 300a. on Fork Creek, a branch of Lynches Creek in Craven County.
 The earliest known reference to the name "Jeffcoat" in "America" is in 1689 in Stafford Co.
 Virginia

 KAUFMAN -1735 Mar 13 Interlaken - Hans in Aebnit of

 Wargistal in Grindelwald paid immigration tax on 900 pounds which he has taken